diyapendyala/AI4all-Enhancer-Classifier/README.md

 # AI4all-Enhancer-Classifier
-UCSF TA: Ryder Easterlin

-Alumni TA: Claire Swadling
+UCSF TA: Ryder Easterlin <br> Alumni TA: Claire Swadling

 This project is being carried out as a part of AI4All 2021 at UCSF.